carpentries-incubator/git-novice-branch-pr/_episodes/09-github.md

 that were not present in our current repository, this command would download them to our local repository.

-To demonstrate this, let's make a bare repository in a new directory.
+To demonstrate this, let's make an empty repository in a new directory.

 ~~~
-$ cd ..
+$ cd ~/Desktop
 $ mkdir new_repository
 $ cd new_repository
 $ git init